NelleV/SCExercises/exercises/test_01.rst

        assert interaction(1, 4) == 9
    ```

-   Those tests make the expectation that the module `scbctesting.nonlinear` has
+   Those tests make the expectation that the module `interactions.nonlinear` has
    a function named `interaction` that compute a linear interaction (e.g. the
    difference) if the two argument are close enough and a quadratic interaction
    when the 2 arguments less similar.